zacwalton/pokeemerald-expansion/README.md

 * [Wild Pokémon Evolve Dynamically (by chance!)](https://github.com/GhoulMage/pokeemerald-expansion/tree/wildMonDynamicEvo)
 * [Move Tutors Reteach (with new dialogue for coming back!)](https://github.com/GhoulMage/pokeemerald-expansion/tree/moveTutorsRe)

+## Note about my formatting

+It might be inconsistent as I'm trying to mimic pokeemerald-expansion's.
+I'm not used to single-line braces, :masuda:

 ### Important: DO NOT use GitHub's "Download Zip" option.
 Using this option will not download the commit history required to update your expansion version or merge other feature branches.
 Instead, please read [this guide](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) to learn how to fork the repository and clone locally from there.

 ## What is pokeemerald-expansion?